“He’s a Good Man”: Warriors Legend Sides With Nico Harrison, Claims Mavericks Ownership Pushed Him to Trade Luka Doncic

 Nico Harrison, on the other hand, has claimed multiple times that he was the mind behind the trade and has repeatedly used “defense wins championships” as the main reason behind it.
 Luka’s defense is not a strong aspect of his game, and Davis is a near-perennial DPOY candidate.

-Patrick Dumont on the Luka-AD trade: “about the future”
+Patrick Dumont justifies the Luka-AD trade

-When Patrick Dumont, the Mavericks’ owner, spoke at an engagement last month, he claimed the trade was made in order to build a team that could compete both now and in the future.
+When Patrick Dumont, the Mavericks’ owner, spoke at an engagement last month, he claimed the trade was made to build a team that could compete both now and in the future.
 He believed that adding Davis in place of Luka would make the most competitive team possible, and cited the Mavs’ 2024 trade deadline deals as an example.

 “For us going into the trade deadline last year, we were not competitive, if you recall, we were not a playoff-bound team, and we were able to do some things to reconstruct the roster and enable the team to become very competitive,” Dumont said.